CALL FOR STUDY COLLABORATORS

 The proposed lead investigator must attend.
 Community workers and/or patient representation is also encouraged.

 Funding and application expectations

-- We expect most studies to be approximately 1 year in length but this is flexible for projects with justified differentiated duration.
+- We expect the study to be approximately 1 year in length.

 - Applicants who have previously been successful in receiving ViiV Healthcare funding are eligible to apply.